bitai-cs/LDAPHelper/README.md

     "Demo_GroupMembershipValidator_CheckGroupmembership_Check_GroupName": "Software Administrators"
 }
 ```
 - After you have edited the parameter values in the configuration file, you can run the demo.

+### You may also be interested in:

+- [Bitai.IdentityServer4.Admin](https://github.com/bitai-cs/IdentityServer4.Admin) forked from [skoruba.IdentityServer4.Admin](https://github.com/skoruba/IdentityServer4.Admin).
+This forked repository proposes to implement user authentication on an LDAP server.